Qatari cuisine

 Qatari cuisine is made up of traditional Arab cuisine.
 Machbūs, a meal consisting of rice, meat, and vegetables, is the national dish in Qatar, typically made with either lamb or chicken and slow-cooked to give it a depth of flavour.
 Seafood and dates are staple food items in the country.
-Many of these dishes are also used in other countries in the region, because they share many commonalities.
-In other parts of the region some of the dishes have different names or use slightly different ingredients.
-One proponent of the importance of Qatar's culinary heritage is chef Noor Al Mazroei, who adapts traditional recipes to include vegan and gluten-free alternatives.
+Many of these dishes are also used in other countries in the region, as they share many commonalities.
+In other parts of the region, some of the dishes have different names or use slightly different ingredients.